Last Updated April 17, 2021

 - Approximately the same number of people use chopsticks as their default utensil as use forks and knives.

-Chopsticks can be found anywhere silverware is sold.
+These can still be found anywhere silverware is sold.
 We recommend reading reviews from trusted websites before making a final purchase though.
 Don’t just buy the first pair you see!

 Our recommendation, the classy Goldage Fiberglass Chopsticks, can be found on Amazon.
 Soon, you will be able to by the best pair on the market right here on ComproGear’s website!